 - There may be a bus station nearby.

 Love this?
-Explore the entire list of things to do in Amman before you plan your trip.
+Explore the entire list of places to visit in Amman before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Amman and book an accommodation of your choice.